In 1967, the Australian people voted in a referendum to recognize Aboriginal and Torres Strait Islander peoples in the Constitution.

 The widespread public support for the Wave Hill Walk-off created a favorable environment for the 1967 referendum, which sought to address these issues.

-The referendum asked whether the Constitution should be amended to give Indigenous Australians the right to be counted in the national census and to receive Commonwealth benefits.
+The referendum asked whether the Constitution should be amended to give Indigenous Australians the right to be counted in the national census, to allow the federal government to legislate specifically for them, and to receive Commonwealth benefits.

 It also asked whether Aboriginal and Torres Strait Islander peoples should be included in Section 51 of the Constitution, which deals with race matters.